 Mulch helps improve your garden’s soil quality and slow the growth of weeds.
-Your goal for mulching is to make a garden or landscaping space look more appealing and promote plant growth.
+One of your goals for learning about types of mulching is to make a garden or landscaping space look more appealing and promote plant growth.

-Mulch applied to the soil helps to reduce air and sunlight exposure.
-Types of mulch include wood bark/chips, dried leaves, gravel, and even rubber.
+But in addition, mulch applied to the soil helps to reduce air and sunlight exposure.
+Types of mulching include wood bark/chips, dried leaves, gravel, and even rubber mulch.
 The mulching exercise should be less daunting than what most garden owners think.

 Here’s everything you should know about this process.

 What Are the Reasons for Mulching?

 What is mulching and its advantages?
 Mulching can be a means to simplify your gardening tasks.
 You’ll worry less about the garden soil getting lost due to wind or water erosion.

 Furthermore, organic mulches such as wood chips/barks and dried leaves improve soil fertility when decomposed.

 Consider mulching if you want to add texture and color to your garden’s design.